 Of course, George is the primary focus of this folksy-arranged song, delivered in perfect singer/songwriter fashion.
 His tone-pedal work, while occasionally not in perfect time, gives a weeping affect which convincingly portrays the sad lyrics.
 His lead vocals are also done professionally well, seeing that he has come to master the art of double-tracking with little overlapped accentuations.

 Paul is always there to add what is necessary to make a good recording, this time jumping in with nice vocal harmonies.
 His bass work is done simply so as not to detract from the emotional effect of the lyrics.
-John stays even more low-keyed, playing rudimentary acoustic rhythm guitar and singing affective background “aahs” when required.
-Ringo plays no bigger of a role than metronome on his drums and cowbell, but more than that would only detract from the sentiment of the song.
+Being in the usual experimental mood for a song of George's, John plays rudimentary drums but keeps a steady enough beat to propel the song nicely, adding background “aahs” when required.
+Ringo plays no bigger of a role than metronome on the back of the acoustic guitar and then cowbell, but more than that would only detract from the sentiment of the song.

 It’s somewhat perplexing that many authors explain this song away as simple a love song to girlfriend Pattie Boyd.
 The first two lines of the song may make you think this could be the case, but from the third line on it is obvious that the storyline focuses on George being dumped by his girl, which wasn’t the case with Pattie.
 “Please come on back to me, I’m lonely as can be” is the true gist of the song as a whole, as explained in this verse.

 The second verse begins to give us the intricate details of this sad fictional story, telling us how his girl “had a thing or two to tell” him, which left him “upset.”
 The bridge reveals what she told him, namely, “you don’t want my lovin’ anymore,” which now left him “hurt.”
 After proclaiming that he “just can’t go on anymore,” the third verse begins his pleading for her to “come on back and see just what you mean to me.”